When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Methodology

 \subsection{Manual Annotation and Taxonomy Construction}

-\textbf{Initial Discussion and Coding Principles.} Initial Discussion and Coding Principles.
-To establish annotation principles, three experienced authors (>3 years in LLMs) review a random 100-record pilot sample.
+\textbf{Initial Discussion and Coding Principles.} To establish annotation principles, two annotators with over three years of experience working on LLMs review a random 100-record pilot sample.
 We analyze both text and images to identify recurring themes, ensuring a comprehensive understanding of the dataset's characteristics.
 This process leads to two key principles: (1) \textit{Multi-label annotation principle}.
 A single discussion thread may contain multiple independent topics (e.g., hardware requirements followed by comments on generation quality).
 Therefore, when multiple distinct themes appear, multiple labels can be assigned to ensure complete topic coverage.
 (2) \textit{Three-level taxonomy principle}.
 During the pilot review, we observe that a simple two-level structure (category–leaf node) is too coarse to capture the diversity of user concerns.
-Following prior work ~\cite{humbatova2020taxonomy,lyu2025my}, we organize the taxonomy into three levels—\textit{category}, \textit{subcategory}, and \textit{leaf node}—to represent discussion topics with finer granularity.
-Based on insights from the pilot review and existing taxonomies in app review mining ~\cite{kurtanovic2017mining} and recent studies on LLM-based coding assistant reviews ~\cite{lyu2025my}, we also establish an initial set of top-level categories, including \textit{Functionality}, \textit{Usability}, \textit{Supportability}, \textit{Performance}, and \textit{General Experience}.
+Following prior work~\cite{humbatova2020taxonomy,lyu2025my}, we organize the taxonomy into three levels—\textit{category}, \textit{subcategory}, and \textit{leaf node}—to represent discussion topics with finer granularity.
+Based on insights from the pilot review and existing taxonomies in app review mining~\cite{kurtanovic2017mining} and recent studies on LLM-based coding assistant reviews~\cite{lyu2025my}, we also establish an initial set of top-level categories, including \textit{Functionality}, \textit{Usability}, \textit{Supportability}, \textit{Performance}, and \textit{General Experience}.